 If you believe your privacy rights have been violated, you may file a complaint with HealthSmart or with the Secretary of the Department of Health and Human Services.
 To file a complaint with HealthSmart, please contact Brian DuPerre, Deputy General Counsel of UnitedHealthcare, 185 Asylum St., Hartford CT 06103 or email@example.com.
 All complaints must be submitted in writing.

 EU-U.S. Privacy Shield Notice

 In compliance with the Privacy Shield Principles, HealthSmart commits to resolve complaints about our collection or use of your personal information.
 Individuals in the European Union with inquiries or complaints regarding our Private Shield policy should first contact HealthSmart at:

 HealthSmart has further committed to refer unresolved Privacy Shield complaints to the American Arbitration Association an alternative dispute resolution provider located in the United States.
 If you do not receive timely acknowledgment of your complaint from us, or if we have not addressed your complaint to your satisfaction, please contact or visit www.adr.org for more information or to file a complaint.
 The services of the American Arbitration Association are provided at no cost to you.
-HealthSmart commits to cooperate with EU data protection authorities (DPAs) and comply with the advice given by such authorities with regard to human resources data transferred from the EU in the context of the employment relationship.
+HealthSmart commits to cooperate with EU data protection authorities (DPAs) and comply with the advice given by such authorities with regard to data transferred from the EU in the context of the employment relationship.
 Under certain circumstances, binding arbitration may be invoked in pursuit of satisfaction of claims brought under this agreement.
 HealthSmart subjects itself to the investigatory and enforcement powers of the Federal Trade Commission (FTC).